South Korea, Busan

 Beomeosa temple

-The Beomeosa Temple is located in the Geumjeongsan Mountains, in Busan.
+The Beomeosa Temple is located in the Geumjeongsan Mountains in Busan.
 It was built in 678, during the Kingdom of Silla.
-Like other temples, Beomeosa was also almost completely destroyed during the Japanese invasions of Korea (1592–1598).
+Like other temples, Beomeosa was almost destroyed during the Japanese invasions of Korea (1592–1598).
 However, this temple was rebuilt quite quickly, as early as 1613.
 It has survived to this day in an unchanged form.

-Currently, it is considered one of the 25 most important Buddhist temples in the country.
-Beomeosa also owns 11 hermits located high in the mountains and over 200 temple branches spread all over the country.
+It is considered one of the 25 most important Buddhist temples in the country.
+Beomeosa also owns 11 hermits high in the mountains and over 200 temple branches spread throughout the country.

-The temple has buildings dating back to 1614.
+The temple’s buildings date back to 1614.
 They are inscribed on the list of National Treasures of Korea: Jogyemun Gate and Daeungjeon Hall (Great Hero Hall).
-They are particularly valuable because of the architecture, typical of the Joseon dynasty.
+They are particularly valuable because of their architecture, which is typical of the Joseon dynasty.

 In addition, it is also worth paying attention to two buildings erected in the ninth century: